Skip to content

 • Reusing spec/proof: Use external specification and proofs from vstd when possible.

-• Specifications for dependencies (external crates): If functions, structs, or traits from external crates lack specifications from vstd, define their specifications in verify_external/.
+• Specifications for dependencies (external crates): If functions, structs, or traits from external crates lack specifications from vstd, define their specifications in verification/verify_external/.

-• Performance: Store expensive and reusable proofs in verify_proof/ if not provided by vstd.
-The svsm/kernel/build.rs sets rlimit=1, while verify_proof/build.rs sets rlimit=4, helping developers decide when they need more proof engineering to run verification within minutes.
-For some proofs that are tightly related to the project code, we may still put them under svsm/kernel with #[verus_verify(rlimit=x)]
+• Performance: Store expensive and reusable proofs in verification/verify_proof/ if not provided by vstd.
+The svsm/kernel/build.rs sets rlimit=1, while verification/verify_proof/build.rs sets rlimit=4, helping developers decide when they need more proof engineering to run verification within minutes.
+For some proofs that are tightly related to the project code, we may still put them under svsm/kernel with #[verus_verify(rlimit=x)].

 Annotation in Executable Rust